halo-dev/theme-casper/README.md

 ## Instructions

 1. Clone or [download](https://github.com/ruibaby/casper-halo/releases).
-2. Change the folder name to `casper`!!!
-3. After compressing to a zip archive, you can use it directly in the background settings of the background.
+2. After compressing to a zip archive, you can use it directly in the background settings of the background.